ameli/special_functions/docs/install.rst

 Supported Platforms
 ===================

-Successful installation and tests have been performed on the following platforms and Python/PyPy versions shown the table below.
+Successful installation and tests have been performed on the following platforms and Python/PyPy versions shown in the table below.

 +----------+-----+-----+-----+-----+-----+-----+-----+-----+-----------------+